Rajendra Singh Babu: Early life

-Rajendra Singh Babu born in Mysore in a Rajput family.
+Rajendra Singh Babu was born in Mysore in a Rajput family.
 His father, the late Shankar Singh, was a producer and director of Kannada films.
 His mother, Prathima Devi, was an actress in Kannada cinema.
 In an interview, Babu mentioned that his father wanted him to become a doctor, but his own passion for the camera propelled him to the film industry.
-Hailing from a family of movie makers, Babu was fascinated with films such as The Great Escape, Guns of Navarone and The Bridge on the River Kwai.
+Hailing from a family of movie makers, Babu was fascinated with films such as The Great Escape, The Guns of Navarone and The Bridge on the River Kwai.
 He believes that cinema should go near the audience.
-He apoeared as a child artist in movies like Shivasharane Nambekka (1955) and Bhakta Chetha(1961).
+He appeared as a child artist in movies like Shivasharane Nambekka (1955) and Bhakta Chetha(1961).

+Financial stress

+In 2014, he was among four Kannada filmmakers who were declared loan defaulters by IDBI Bank, which had earlier become the only bank to extend loans to Kannada filmmakers.